merb92/Tanzanian-Waterpoint-Analysis-and-Classifictation/data_dictionary.md

 funder - Who funded the well
 gps_height - Altitude of the well
-installer - Organization that installed the well longitude - GPS coordinate latitude - GPS coordinate wpt_name - Name of the waterpoint if there is one num_private - basin - Geographic water basin subvillage - Geographic location region - Geographic location
+installer - Organization that installed the well longitude - GPS coordinate of the well latitude - GPS coordinate of the well wpt_name - Name of the waterpoint if there is one num_private - Number of Private(business / gov) users at the well basin - Geographic water basin subvillage - Geographic location region - Geographic location